jamesburchill/NetNews/README.md

 Enter the RSS feeds you wish to summarize into the rssfeeds.ini file and tell ChatGPT how many summaries you want.

-**IMPORTANT:** Remember to rename the dot.env file to .env and add your OPENAI API KEY and set the AI_MODEL to you preferred engine.
+**IMPORTANT:** Remember to rename the dot.env file to .env and add your OPENAI API KEY and set the AI_MODEL to your preferred engine.

 Produces a simple text file called: `TodaysNetNews.txt`